 Fearless.
 Progressive.
 Leadership.

-I am a native Texan with 15 years experience as a healthcare advocate and finance expert.
-My background is in taxation--in 2003 I co-wrote the Texas Motor Fuels tax, which brings millions of dollars into our state, much of it earmarked for public education.
-I volunteer in my community.
+I volunteer in my community and have delivered Meals on Wheels for the last 15 years.
 And recently I was appointed by the Austin City Council to serve on the board of Central Health whose mission is delivering healthcare to low income folks, where I've been an outspoken champion for accountability, transparency, and getting high-quality healthcare to low-income and minority communities who have traditionally been under-served.
 Most importantly, I'm a mom to 4 great kids and a wife to my husband Matt.

-I'm a progressive Democratic candidate for US House of Representatives in District 25.
+I'm proud to be part of the historic wave of women who decided they weren't waiting for any other candidate, or any party, or anyone else to make change, and I'd be honored as your choice for your Democratic candidate for US House of Representatives in District 25.
 Everything is on the line in 2018, and in order for us to take back the House we’re going to need a Representative who is focused on helping the people she’s elected to serve.

 Views and commitments:

 Healthcare for all.

 Every American should have high-quality healthcare, be able to see a doctor, and be able to afford prescriptions--no matter if they’re rich or poor, young or old, or have pre-existing conditions or not.
 We should not only improve the existing model--we have to move to a Medicare-for-all style system.

 Everyone in this state and in this country who can work should be able to find high value work.
 We should invest in training, certification and apprenticeship programs so that everyone can find meaningful, good-paying jobs, and we should work to reduce the wage gap between the rich and working poor.

 INVEST in EDUCATION.